M268816/power-repo/notes/PowerApp Coding Conventions.md

 Clear(colProduction);
 // For all Records in this data ForAll(EncapsulationProductionData,
-    //Collect each record into cProduction
+    //Collect each record into colProduction
     Collect(colProduction,
         {
             Id: ThisRecord.Id,